-Horizontal Cable Segments shall be Belden 7851A cable.
+The Contractor shall select the appropriate options to suit the application and the requirements of the Section.

+Where an alternate manufacturer is provided, they shall meet the performance specifications of the first named manufacturer

 STP Horizontal Cable

 Provide twisted-pair cable, connectors and appurtenances that make up the horizontal cables segments.